A list of supplements that can benefit your overall health – including 5 nutrients that mature adults are often lacking.

 Vitamin D should be part of any pain treatment protocol.

-The vast majority of people in US who are feeling suboptimal also have an over acidic body chemistry – which is a potential breeding ground for disease/illness.
+The vast majority of people in US who are feeling suboptimal also have an overly acidic body chemistry – which is a potential breeding ground for disease/illness.

 Calcium is a major buffer in our body to reduce acidity and Vitamin D consumption causes increased calcium absorption to supply a reservoir of buffering agent for the acidic body.
 Better health comes with better body chemistry.